 Many gluten free products use corn as an assumed safe grain substitute.
 Are you buying into this myth?
+Is corn gluten free?

 A Study published in the journal Gut identified that corn gluten caused an inflammatory reaction in patients with celiac disease.